 These air cleaners use UV lamps along with a catalyst and thanks to this it emits negative ions into the air that latch to toxins and cause the electrostatic precipitation on the floor of the dangerous pollutants.
 This filter doesn’t absorb or destroy particles and it is ineffective with gaseous pollutants.

-There is another kind of air purifier that doesn’t need filters and that here it isn’t mentioned: some plants are themselves efficient air purifiers.
+There is another kind of air purifier that doesn’t need filters and that here it isn’t mentioned.
+Some plants are themselves efficient air purifiers.
 They can remove VOCs and produce also brand-new fresh air.

-More than an air purifier: Clairy
+More than an air purifier: Natede

 The purification happens in the roots not only in leaves – as everybody thinks.
-Common flowerpots don’t allow so much air in the roots, so we created Clairy, an air purifier that boosts plant’s capacity to eliminate pollutants thanks to cutting-edge technology.
+Common flowerpots don’t allow so much air in the roots, so we created Natede, an air purifier that boosts plant’s capacity to eliminate pollutants thanks to cutting-edge technology.

 The technological core pumps the air through the roots were harmful substances are converted in nourishment for the plant.
 It eliminates up to 93% of VOCs.